marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - Amazon WorkDocs: like GDrive.
 - Amazon WorkEmail: fully managed email service.
 - Amazon WorkLink: provide secure access to internal web applications for mobile devices.
-- Alexa for Businnes: Alexa functionnality and skills for internal in your enterprise.
+- Alexa for Business: Alexa functionality and skills for internal in your enterprise.

 ### AWS Machine Learning